Rahma-memo/AI-Project/README.md

 - `AI_project_2.ipynb` - Main notebook with implementations and visualizations.
 - `README.md` - Project overview (this file).
-- `images/` (optional) - Folder to store output visualizations if you export them.

 ## 🚀 Algorithms Implemented